Alessandro1103/obsidian/Vault1/Zettelkasten/Introduction to AI Planning.md

 - Initial State: e.g. onTable(E)
 - Goal: e.g. on(E,C)
 - Actions: action/functions, each have:
-	- pre: condition
+	- pre: state or condition before
-	- add:
+	- add: state or condition after
-	- del:
+	- del: state or condition that need to be removed

 ---
 # References